VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Caching/03-setting-up-Redis.md

 ![Readmore](media/readmore.png){: width="25"} [Why we do not use distributed cache to solve the problem](https://virtocommerce.medium.com/how-we-improved-the-performance-of-b2b-ecommerce-platform-by-data-caching-in-azure-cloud-71b27995066c)

-## Implementing Cache Backplane Using Redis Pub/Sub Channel
+## Implement cache backplane using Redis Pub/Sub channel

 Redis Pub/Sub is used to send messages to the Redis server on any key change: